Homeschool Programs

 Most programs are $5 per student in addition to the per vehicle Day Use Fee, unless otherwise noted.
 Adult chaperones are free.
 The Day Use Fee and most homeschool programs are included free with a paid Up Yonda Farm Family Membership!

-October Homeschool: Habitats Lesson 2
+April Homeschool: Water Lesson 2

-Thursday, October 19, 10:00am-11:15am
+Thursday, April 18, 10:00am-11:15am

-November Homeschool: Habitats Lesson 3
+May Homeschool: Water Lesson 3

-Thursday, November 16, 10:00am-11:15am
+Thursday May 16, 10:00am-11:15am

 Homeschool FAQ